A document management system, or DMS, is a digital software solution that captures, stores, and retrieves electronic files and documents.

 - Web-based software applications

-Once a document is scanned or otherwise inserted into the system, it needs to be processed (and converted if need be).
+Once a document is scanned or otherwise inserted into the system, it needs to be processed and often converted to a different file.

 Document processing involves taking a hand-written or paper-based file and translating it into a digital format for indexing and storing.